oracle/pgql-lang/pages/pgql-1.1-spec.md

 #### Zero or more

-The following query finds all vertices y that can be reached from 'Amy' by following zero or more 'likes' edges.
+The following query finds all vertices `y` that can be reached from `Amy` by following zero or more `likes` edges.

 ```sql
 SELECT y.name